What is aircraft maintenance?

-An aircraft may exceed its 100 hours while en route to the destination of its inspection, but it may not exceed this time limit by more than ten hours.
-These additional hours have to then be subtracted from the subsequent 100 hours.
+An aircraft may exceed its 100 hours while en route to the destination of its inspection, but not by more than ten hours.
+If the inspection is performed after 100 hours, that difference is subtracted.
 For example, if the aircraft was in service for 110 hours before it received its inspection, the next inspection would have to be scheduled after 90 hours of flight time.

 However, there are a few exceptions to the 100 hr inspection rule:

-Since they are so similar in nature, it can be a little tricky to distinguish which inspection you need to remain compliant with federal regulations.
+Depending on the purpose of your aircraft, you may perform either an annual or a 100 hour inspection.
 You do not, however, need both.
 An annual inspection can take the place of a 100 hour inspection but not vice versa.

-The answer is that a 100 hour inspection is necessary for any aircraft that is used for instruction and hire.
-Otherwise, a private airplane only requires an annual.
+100 hour inspections are necessary for any aircraft that is used for instruction and hire.
+Otherwise, a private airplane only requires annual inspections.

 How much does an annual inspection cost?

 That depends on the type, size, and age of the airplane and its engine.
-The cost of an annual and 100 hr inspection can be anywhere from $800 to $5,800 per aircraft, and any additional repairs or parts are not included in the base price.
-The bigger and older the machine, the higher the fee.
+Annual and 100 hour inspections can be anywhere from $800 to $5,800 per aircraft, not including additional repairs or parts.
+The bigger and older your aircraft, the higher the fee.

-As you can see, it is in the private and public sector's best interest to adhere to the rules laid out in the FAA’s official documentation.
+As you can see, it is in your best interest to follow FAA guidelines.

-The mobile app and desktop software enables the efficient application of aircraft checklists.
-Aircraft maintenance can be adapted to current conditions and specifications in a time-saving solution.
+Lumiform’s mobile app and desktop software enables the efficient application of aircraft checklists.
+You can also easily adapt maintenance checklists to your specific conditions.